ShengzhiW/kmss/final.md

 # Code Functionality
 ## (.js) Files
 1. [app.js](app.js)
+      * This file is what is run to start our application.
+It connects our Firebase database, our Twitter API, and node package modules that is used in our handlebar files.
+Additionally, it connects our pages together so that they can be navigated from the navigation bar.
 2. [home.js](routes/home.js)
-      * renders the home.handlebars page when the home page is requested
+      * renders the home.handlebars page when the home page is requested by app.js
 3. [login.js](routes/login.js)
-      * renders the login.handlebars page when the login page is requested
+      * renders the login.handlebars page when the login page is requested by app.js
 4. [maps.js](routes/maps.js)
-      * renders the maps.handlebars page when the hurricane maps page is requested
+      * renders the maps.handlebars page when the hurricane maps page is requested by app.js
 5. [preparations.js](routes/preparations.js)
-      * renders the preparations.handlebars page when the preparations page is requested
+      * renders the preparations.handlebars page when the preparations page is requested by app.js
 6. [shelters.js](routes/shelters.js)
-      * renders the shelters.handlebars page when the shelters page is requested
+      * renders the shelters.handlebars page when the shelters page is requested by app.js
 7. [trending.js](routes/trending.js)
-      * renders the trending.handlebars page when the trending page is requested
+      * renders the trending.handlebars page when the trending page is requested by app.js
 8. [map-functions.js](public/script/map-functions.js)
       * Configures the shelter map using the the coordinates set by the user to display a google map overlaid with nearby shelter locations.
 9. [twitter-functions.js](public/script/twitter-functions.js)